What is Urinary Incontinence?

-- Stress incontinence is the uncontrolled leaking of urine that occurs when coughing, sneezing, laughing, lifting, or when performing any other type of straining motion.
+The uncontrolled leaking of urine that occurs when coughing, sneezing, laughing, lifting, or when performing any other type of straining motion.

-- Urge incontinence is due to a bladder that is overactive and causes the frequent need to urinate and loss of urine due to a sudden urge.
+is due to a bladder that is overactive and causes the frequent need to urinate and loss of urine due to a sudden urge.

 What Causes Bladder Leakage?